Orasund/leaf-lang/README.md

-# Leaf - A multi paradigm scripting language for Elm
+# Leaf

 Leaf is a multi paradigm scripting language for Elm.
-It is designed to be extendable to fit your needs, and it's multi paradigm nature allows anyone to use it.
+It is designed to be extendable to fit your needs.

+Leaf is
+* dynamically typed
+* extendable (by normal Elm functions)
+* based on Lua with a few features taken from Rust
+* context sensitive (similar to Ports in Elm)
+* small (50KB of pure Elm code)

+Checkout the interactive documentation ;)